thomasmf/nomenine-defunct/documentation/examples/user-class.md

         ( v2 x delog .)
         ( v2 y delog .)

-Notice that the factory function starts with 'vector new'.
+Notice that the factory function starts with `vector new`.
 This is bad.
 The coupling between the class and the function is loose at best.
 There are not many solid guarantees here.
 There will be much better ways to build user classes in the future.